-This basic package includes the kernel of the WAS Liberty server.
+This basic package includes the kernel of the WebSphere Liberty server.
 Install the desired runtime features using

 - From within your Eclipse IDE.